heygrady/blog/apps/blog-app/src/pages/posts/2017-06-30-first-launch.md

 firebase init
 ```

-If you already have a project, firebase may cause you some troubles and throw errors because of existing files.
+If you already have a project, Firebase may cause you some troubles and throw errors because of existing files.
 I created an empty test folder, initialized my project, and then copied the `firebase.json` and `.firebaserc` files into my Gatsby root (where your `package.json` lives).

 ## firebase.json

-The ultimate goal is to create a firebase.json file.
+The ultimate goal is to create a `firebase.json` file.

 **Note:** I got stuck on `firebase init` (it just froze without any errors).
 Turned out that I needed to [update my Node](https://github.com/firebase/firebase-tools/issues/370) because of a regression.